 On the Introduction to Positive Psychology course, you will get an overview of the main subjects covered on the MSc Applied Positive Psychology programme.
 As former Bucks students, Dan and Lesley are also able to give you an insight into the MSc from a student's perspective and answer any questions you may have regarding work/life balance as a part time student.

 Delegates who attend the Introduction to Positive Psychology course and are subsequently accepted onto one of the Positive Psychology courses at Bucks for September 2017 entry, will qualify for a 10 per cent discount off their University course fees.

-	Positive Psychology Learning also offer a special discount of more than 50 per cent for the first six places booked on the Introduction to Positive Psychology courses during 2017!
+Positive Psychology Learning also offer a special discount of more than 50 per cent for a limited number of places booked on the Introduction to Positive Psychology courses during 2018.

 What will this course cover?

 Applied Positive Psychology focuses on the scientific study of happiness, wellbeing, purpose, and strength.
 Looking at these areas, we study how different methods, techniques and ways of working improve performance in a range of settings from education to coaching.
 You'll learn how to analyse and interpret data and understand the application of research to individuals and organisations.

 You'll discover how psychological research has explored the uses of Applied Positive Psychology and how theory has developed over time.
 You'll also look at the realities of the journey of change and positive psychology processes and methods that support and create this.

 In year two you'll complete a dissertation in your area of interest.
 Past students have developed interventions to improve wellbeing, studied aspects of resilience and researched within schools and organisations.
 It is also possible to undertake the dissertation in a third year.